culturing/poems/Poems/2025-12-18/10 Dying Roses.md

 and not get stuck in wistful hoping, dreaming dreams that cannot be.
 You will get free,
 I have no doubt, but when?
-It's too late now to pretend that I don't care, but I just cannot keep on standing there, with a bouquet of dying roses.
+It's too late now to pretend I don't care, but I just cannot keep on standing there, with a bouquet of dying roses.

 ***